 Southern 02557

-Northern 02557 sounds about 18% louder than Southern 02557 to the human ear, a 2.4 dBA gap.
+To the human ear, noise in northeastern 02557 sounds about 27% louder than in southwestern 02557, a 3.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?